Stable yards use up hundreds of gallons of water everyday, however there are loads of ways we can save water on the yard. Read on for some ideas

-- Fit water butts to all drain pipes, this will catch run off water which can then be reused for watering the school, and washing buckets or dirty boots.
+- Conserve rain water by fitting water butts to all drain pipes, this will catch run off water which can then be reused for watering the school, and washing buckets or dirty boots.

-- When bathing your horse do it using buckets rather than the hose.
+- When bathing your horse try to do it using buckets rather than the hose, where possible.
 Although time consuming and a lot more effort, it will save a lot of water.

 - Washing muddy legs and hooves off, consider if you really need to do this.
 Could you leave the horses legs to dry naturally and then brush off the mud?
-If you do have to wash them off again use a bucket and a scrubbing brush, rather than the hose.
+If you do have to wash them off try to use a bucket and a scrubbing brush, rather than the hose.
 If you have fitted water butts around the yard water from one of these is perfect for this job, or use water from stable buckets that need changing.
 If you are using the hose, make sure to turn it off between horses, don’t leave it running whilst you move away and the next horse comes in.

 - Rug washing – send all your rugs off together to a rug wash, They can put them through on one cycle, whereas if you do it at home you will only fit one rug in your machine at a time and that will mean a few cycles, to get all the rugs washed.

 - Cold hosing legs – if you have to do this regularly look into the possibility of using cold water therapy or ice boots instead.
 Switching over could save hundreds of litres of water.
 If you are cold hosing for medical reasons be sure to get your vets advice before using the boots.

 - scrubbing out feed buckets – use left over water from stable buckets that needed emptying, or if you have automatic drinkers and want to clean them, scoop the water out and use it to scrub feed buckets.
 When one bucket is done pour the water from it, in to the next feed bucket and so on, until the buckets are clean.